-When buying a home, you probably know a lot of the potential risks such as the risk your home will go down in value over time or the risk that your home will require a lot of maintenance after purchase.
+When buying a home, you probably know many potential risks, such as the risk your home will go down in value over time or the risk that your home will require a lot of maintenance after purchase.
 In the same way, knowledgeable investors are aware that investing in the capital markets presents any number of risks – interest-rate risk, company risk, and market risk.
 Risk is an inseparable companion to the potential for long-term growth.
 Some of the investment risks we face may be mitigated through diversification, but not every risk can be diversified away.
 1

-As an investor, however, you may face another, lesser-known risk that may not be easily reduced through diversification.
+As an investor, however, you may face another, lesser-known risk that diversification may not easily reduce.
 Yet, it may be one of the biggest challenges to the sustainability of your retirement income.
 What is this risk?
 It is known as sequencing risk.

-Sequencing risk is the uncertainty regarding the actual sequence-of-returns over time.
+Sequencing risk is the uncertainty regarding the sequence of returns over time.
 To better understand sequencing risk, consider this example of a fictional couple named John and Jane Moneysaver.

-Over the first 25 years of their retirement, the Moneysavers’ average return was 5% per year.
-While their average return was positive over this 25 year period, unfortunately John and Jane lost money on their investments for the first 10 years of their retirement.
-The Moneysavers in effect realized some significant sequencing risks as the sequence of their returns were negative before they turned positive later in retirement.
+Over the first 25 years of retirement, the Moneysavers’ average return was 5% per year.
+While their average return was positive over this 25-year period, unfortunately, John and Jane lost money on their investments for the first 10 years of their retirement.
+The Moneysavers, in effect, realized some significant sequencing risks as the sequence of their returns were negative before they turned positive later in retirement.

 What if the Moneysavers needed $50,000 a year before taxes from their portfolio to meet their living expenses and had a total savings of $1 million?
-In order to meet these expenses, this couple would need average returns of at least 5% per year.
-If their returns were negative during the first 10 years of their retirement, they would most likely have been spending from principal to cover their spending needs.
-As a result, the projected value of their portfolio would have been considerably smaller after 10 years of retirement as compared to a sequence of positive 5% returns for the first 10 years of retirement.
+To meet these expenses, this couple would need average returns of at least 5% per year.
+If their returns were negative during their first 10 years of retirement, they would most likely have been spending from principal to cover their spending needs.
+As a result, the projected value of their portfolio would have been considerably smaller after 10 years of retirement compared to a sequence of positive 5% returns for the first 10 years of retirement.

 The sequence-of-returns risk is especially problematic while you are in retirement.
-Down years, in combination with portfolio withdrawals taken to provide retirement income, have the potential to seriously damage the ability of your savings to recover sufficiently even as the markets fully rebound.
+Down years, combined with portfolio withdrawals taken to provide retirement income, can seriously damage your savings’ ability to recover sufficiently even as the markets fully rebound.

 What are some things you can do today to help create an income cushion and reduce your sequencing risk during your retirement?